 How to water your plants?

 When I was a kid I always loved to spray water on every part of the plant!
 I mean it’s so fun to see all the water drops falling from the leaves, and I also loved the noise!
 And even sometimes it could create a rainbow!
 That’s very nice indeed, but let me tell you that this watering style is clearly not efficient and can even be harmful.
-So take your beautiful& water your plants at the stem, you will avoid wasting water, ensuring the water is actually going into your pots or grow tables.
+So take your beautiful green basics watering can & water your plants at the stem, you will avoid wasting water, ensuring the water is actually going into your pots or grow tables.
 Also, many varieties can develop serious diseases such as mildew for tomatoes or powdery mildew for courgettes when watering their leaves.
 So believe me, always water the stem, it will make the plants happy!

 What is the best time & way to water your plants?